Cthulu201/yobuko/rhino/README.md

+# Rhino
+Why Rhino?
+There are a lot of reasons.
+Besides being one of my favorite animals, and a Spider-Man fan, to me they have a spirituality of resilience and strength.

-# My Privacy & Security Notes
+## My Privacy & Security Notes

-## I donate to:
+### I donate to:
 Arch Linux<br />
 Arch Linux | ARM<br />
 Thunderbird<br />

-## What I'm Testing:
+### What I'm Testing:
-### The point of testing is nothing lasts forever, like OpenKeychain.
-I eventually want to settle with something without having to change every year, or so, and donate to.
+**The point of testing is nothing lasts forever, like OpenKeychain.
+I eventually want to settle with something without having to change every year, or so, and donate to.**
 Pass<br />
 WireGuard<br />
 K-9 &emsp;*Uses OpenKeychain*<br />